Candidate & Committee Services

 Lottery Audits

 Of the remaining participating candidates, one third will be selected by lottery to be audited.
-They will be chosen at random by December 15th of the applicable election year.
 The lottery will be weighted in subsequent elections such that districts that have recently been audited will be less likely to be audited the next cycle and districts that have not been audited recently will be more likely to be chosen.
+Those chosen by lottery will not be specifically identified by candidate or committee.
+The lottery will select committees based on whichever district is randomly selected.

 Audit Reserve